roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

     Select the default address book where new contacts are saved to when adding them from the mail view.

 **List contacts as**
-    Choose how names are displayed in the contacts list.
+    Choose how names are displayed in the contact list.

 **Sorting column**
     Select the contact attribute used for sorting the contacts in the list.

 **Rows per page**
-    The number of contacts displayed at a time (aka a "page") in the contacts list.
+    The number of contacts displayed at a time (aka a "page") in the contact list.

 **Skip alternative email addresses in autocompletion**
     With this option checked, every contact will only appear once in the autocompletion list